leobm/ihp/Guide/server-side-components.markdown

 instance SetField "value" Counter Int where setField value' counter = counter { value = value' }
 ```

+Each component definition Definition needs three type information.
+First the type of the state object, the type of the possible controller actions and the properties type, if the components should get properties from outside.
+In our counter example the properties type is Unit.

 You can see that the `Counter` component has a state object with a number `data Counter = Counter { value :: !Int }`.
 It has two actions `IncrementCounterAction` and `SetCounterValue`.
 The [`initialState = Counter { value = 0 }`](https://ihp.digitallyinduced.com/api-docs/IHP-ServerSideComponent-Types.html#v:initialState) means that the counter starts at 0.